-To get our house ready to list, we had a few punch-list items to go through, including steam cleaning our carpets, which (thanks to our adorable kittens and their less-than-adorable hairballs) had quite a few stains on them.
+To get our house ready to list, we had a few punch-list items to go through, including steam cleaning our carpets, which had quite a few stains on them (thanks to our adorable kittens and their less-than-adorable hairballs).

 So we went to Lowe’s to rent a professional steam cleaner.
 But when we got home, we realized we forgot to buy the actual carpet cleaning solution.
 Doh!

 Turns out, after looking up the ingredients, we did ourselves a favor.
-The store-bought carpet cleaning concentrate was full of dangerous chemicals, like cancer-causing alcohol ethoxylates, endocrine-disrupting and allergy-inducing fragrance and environmentally-unfriendly copolymers and methylisothiazolinone.
-I dare you just to try and pronounce that last one.
+It turns out store-bought carpet cleaning concentrate is full of dangerous chemicals, like cancer-causing alcohol ethoxylates, endocrine-disrupting and allergy-inducing fragrances, and environmentally unfriendly copolymers and methylisothiazolinone.
+I dare you to try and pronounce that last one.

-Fortunately, I had all the makings of a super safe carpet cleaner in my pantry and medicine cabinet—all you need is distilled white vinegar, hydrogen peroxide, Castile soap, essential oils (I recommend lemon and sweet orange) and hot water.
+Fortunately, I had all the makings for a super-safe carpet cleaner in my pantry and medicine cabinet—all you need is distilled white vinegar, hydrogen peroxide, Castile soap, essential oils (I recommend lemon and sweet orange), and hot water.

 So I decided to make my own and see what happened.
 As you can see from the photos above, the results were incredible!!

-Not only was this DIY Homemade carpet cleaner just as effective (if not more so) than conventional store-bought cleaners, but it was WAY less expensive, infinitely safer and a breeze to make.
-Once again, I’ve found DIY recipes to be as easy as pouring liquids into a bowl and stirring.
+Not only was this DIY homemade carpet cleaner just as effective as conventional store-bought cleaners—if not more so—but it was WAY less expensive, infinitely safer, and a breeze to make.
+Once again, I’ve found a DIY recipe that’s as easy as pouring liquids into a bowl and stirring.

-You can swap out the essential oils you use if you prefer a different scent—something about citrus just smells clean to me, but lavender would be beautiful, too.
+You can swap out the essential oils you use if you prefer a different scent.
+Something about citrus just smells clean to me, but lavender or another flower scent would be beautiful, too.